 Digital technology and health have become intertwined.
-Mobile health (mHealth) solutions, often powered by artificial intelligence and big data with unique health IDs, including biometrics are the basis of Health Information Management Systems (HMIS) for the public and private sectors.
-Some of the emerging and established digital technologies in healthcare also include wearable devices and personalized telemedicine and telehealth applications24.
-The COVID-19 pandemic has resulted in the expansion of telehealth aand digital applications for contact tracing, surveillance, vaccine registrations, and certification25.
+Mobile health (mHealth) solutions and Health Information Management Systems (HMIS), often powered by artificial intelligence and big data with unique health IDs including biometrics, are the basis for the public and private sectors.
+Some of the emerging and established digital technologies in healthcare also include wearable devices and personalized telemedicine and other telehealth applications24.
+The COVID-19 pandemic has resulted in the expansion of telehealth and digital applications for contact tracing, surveillance, vaccine registrations, and certification25.
 This application of digital technology in healthcare balances data privacy risks with potential positive benefits on access and quality of healthcare, enhanced diagnostics, training, and better prevention26.

-However, it has been demonstrated that the digital gender gap - mediated through, mobile phone ownership28 and access29, illiteracy30, costs10, time9 and lack of spousal approval31, programme design features that favour men over women32, and male dominance33 - can serve to exacerbate existing health inequalities.
-For example, gender dynamics- such as norms that regard men as key decision-makers in the household - results in men dominating digital health programs primarily intended for women.
+However, it has been demonstrated that the digital gender gap-mediated through, mobile phone ownership28 and access29, illiteracy30, costs10, time9, harmful social norms31, design features32, and male dominance33-can serve to exacerbate existing health inequalities.
+For example, gender dynamics-such as norms that regard men as key decision-makers in the household-results in men dominating digital health programs primarily intended for women.
 This was the case in Uganda, where men participated twice as much as women in an SMS-based HIV campaign, and in the Democratic Republic of Congo where over 80% of callers on a family planning hotline were men^{34,35}.

-Digital technology is critical in attaining the Sustainable Development Goals (SDGs) since it may act as a gateway to achieving health and gender equality.
-Digital health has the potential to address gender inequality in health by ensuring increased access to healthcare, sharing of health information and services empowerment of one's health data, and reduced the burden of unpaid care work^{36,23}.
+Digital technology is critical in attaining the Sustainable Development Goals (SDGs) since it may act as a gateway to achieving health and gender equality58.
+Digital health has the potential to address gender inequality in health by ensuring increased access to healthcare, sharing of health information and services, empowerment of one's health data, and reduced the burden of unpaid care work^{36,23}.
 However, with the persisting digital gender gap, we are more likely to exacerbate the existing gender and health inequalities.
-Most of the AI technologies do not correct for algorithmic bias , while health apps and algorithms often ignore the sex and gender dimensions of health36.
+Health apps and algorithms often ignore the sex and gender dimensions of health36.
 Digital technologies designed without gender considerations continue to disadvantage women, especially from minority backgrounds.